Exploring Quantum Annealing for Coarse-Grained Protein Folding: Models

 \subsubsection{Cartesian lattice}

-We start this section by presenting one of the first tur- based models, which was introduced in Ref.~\cite{perdomo2012finding} and refined in Refs.~\cite{babbush2014construction, babej2018coarse}.
+We start this section by presenting one of the first turn-based models, which was introduced in Ref.~\cite{perdomo2012finding} and refined in Refs.~\cite{babbush2014construction, babej2018coarse}.
 Due to the bound locality of the QUBO matrix, a more efficient embedding on current QA devices can be performed.
 The derivation in this appendix closely follows Ref.~\cite{babej2018coarse}, where the model has been considered on a three-dimensional Cartesian grid.

-Turn based models encode the folding of a protein as a self-avoiding walk by encoding the direction of a turn the amino acid chain takes.
+Turn-based models encode the folding of a protein as a self-avoiding walk by encoding the direction of a turn the amino acid chain takes.
 For example, a peptide chain on a three-dimensional Cartesian grid can grow in six possible directions, which must be encoded into qubits.

 This encoding can be performed in two ways; either using a \textit{dense} or by using a \textit{sparse} encoding.
 The dense encoding has the advantage of using fewer qubits: the possible directions a turn can take are directly encoded using binary variables.
 Thus, encoding six possible spatial directions requires $\lceil \text{log}_2(6)\rceil = 3$ qubits.